 Georgina Cruise

-Georgina is the Acting Service Manager of the Patient Advocacy Service.
-She previously worked as an Advocacy Team Lead, having joined the Service in November 2019.
+Georgina is the National Manager of the Patient Advocacy Service.
+She previously worked as Acting Service Manager and Advocacy Team Lead, having joined the Service in November 2019.

 A graduate with an Advanced Diploma in Advocacy Practice Provision, a level 7 Certificate in Patient Safety Complaints Advocacy and an advanced diploma in Human Resources, Georgina has over 17 years’ experience of working in the area of citizens’ rights and entitlements with a particular interest in Advocacy and Social Policy.